w601sxs/tensorflow-world-neo-lab/README.md

 1. Go to https://dashboard.eventengine.run

-1. Enter the hash provided by the workshop administrator and click on Proceed
+1. Enter the hash corresponding to your table number and click on Proceed

 1. Click on AWS Console